VirtualPlanetaryLaboratory/vplanet/examples/CassiniStates/README.rst

 Tides tend to damp the rotational axis so that it is perpendicular to the orbital plane, but perturbations from other planets drive the obliquity to higher values.
 Over time, the systems settles in a damped-drived state in which the obliquity is non-zero, but also not oscillating.
-This example is modeled after Winn & Holman (2005).
+This example is modeled after `Winn & Holman (2005) <https://ui.adsabs.harvard.edu/abs/2005ApJ...628L.159W/abstract>`_.

 To run this example
 -------------------